laravel/docs/facades.md

 <a name="creating-facades"></a>
 ## Creating Facades

-Creating a facade for your own application is simple.
+Creating a facade for your own application or package is simple.
+You only need 3 things.

-- First, decide to which IoC binding you want the facade class to be tied.
+- an IoC binding
-- Then, create your facade class extending Laravel's Facade class.
+- a facade class
-- Finally, make sure that your facade class can be accessed anywhere.
-The easiest way to do this is by adding an alias to you config/app.php file with the rest of the facades.
+- updated configurations

 Let's look at an example.
-In this example we have a class called \PaymentGateway\Payment.
+Here we have a class that can be referenced as \PaymentGateway\Payment.

 	namespace PaymentGateway;